itmaroon/block-collections/readme.txt

 12. Design Radio

 == Changelog ==
+= 1.7.0 =
+- Flex-grow, flex-shrink, and flex-basis can now be set for items treated as flex items in the Design Group.
+In addition, by setting min-width: 0;, items will shrink regardless of the size of their child elements when they are set.
+- In Design Group, className can now be explicitly saved as an attribute value.
+- Added the ability to set form on the root DOM element of the Design Group.
+- Fixed issue whereby when you select submit in the Design Buuton, the data-key attribute is set on the button element instead of the ID.
+- It is now possible to set an ID for the Design Title.
+- In the Design Title logon type, the redirect destination after logout processing has been changed to the page from which it was called.

 = 1.6.0 =
 - Added functions for entering passwords and postal codes to Design Text Control.
 - The Design Process display has been improved to accommodate patterns such as user registration.